 Effective use of advisory committees

-Review and discuss the district’s facility needs and establish a timeline for addressing those needs based on the desired completion date and election date.
+Once the committee is formed, review and discuss the district’s facility needs and establish a timeline for addressing those needs based on the desired completion date and election date.

 Provide appropriate administrative and secretarial support.

 Follow open meetings law requirements.
 The facility review committee is an advisory committee to the school board.
 Its meetings are public meetings.
-Notice requirements are the same as for school board meetings.
+Notice requirements are the same as for board meetings.